Baseline Overview

 Figure 1: Baseline Feature

-A pop up will appear to name the baseline as well as the capability to "Add Signature".
+A window will appear to name the baseline as well as the capability to "Add Signature".

 The entities in the document will be marked with blue baseline indicators to indicate that the document has been baselined.